By

 Are you tempted to send the employee packing or to “get even” in some other way?

-Retaliation – when an employer punishes or takes some other adverse action against an employee who has complained about workplace discrimination or harassment – is a classic example of making a bad situation worse.
-The only thing it achieves is putting an employer at risk for a second claim to be added to the first one.
+Retaliation occurs when an employer punishes or takes adverse action against an employee who has complained about workplace discrimination or harassment.
+It’s a classic example of making a bad situation worse—often resulting in additional legal claims beyond the original complaint.

 Federal laws prohibit employers from retaliating against workers, former employees and job applicants who assert their equal employment opportunity (EEO) rights or engage in “protected activity,” such as:

-Employers are forbidden from taking adverse action against employees for alleging harassment or discrimination, even if the underlying claim is never proven.
+Even if the underlying discrimination claim is not proven, the retaliation claim may still stand on its own.
 The laws are designed to create an environment that encourages employees to resist discrimination at work without fear of losing their jobs or otherwise being punished.
-Some examples of employer actions that could legally be considered retaliatory include:

 How an employer responds to an employee’s reported harassment or discrimination concerns or other protected EEO activity can either mitigate the situation or exacerbate it.
 To minimize claims of workplace retaliation, employers can and should take preventive steps before and after an employee complains by: